erobwen/causality/README.md

 * Conservative change propagation.
 * Stable object identities of created objects.

 On the surface, reCached works similar to cached, with a first notable difference.
 When any value read during a reCache evaluatino is changed, the reCached function will not simply invalidate the cache.
-It will also re-valuate the cache, compare the new cached return-value to the previously cached return value, and ONLY if the return value has really changed it will signal change to any dependent function cache/reCache, repeatOnChage, uponChangeDo.
+It will also re-valuate the cache, compare the new cached return-value to the previously cached return value, and ONLY if the return value has really changed it will signal change to any dependent function cache/reCache, repeatOnChage, invalidateOnChange.

 But there is more to it. reCached really starts to shine when you start to create objects within the reCached function call.
 If you do so, you can add a cacheId to the created objects.
 Created objects will then retain their indentity over several reCachings.